markstringer-dti/markstringer-dti.github.io/dti.md

 You're not quite sure when this happened.
 But at some point, someone told someone that the project would be finished by a certain date (probably Christmas).
 Instinctively, you know that your team can't deliver it.

 Maybe it's worse than that, maybe you still don't even know what needs to be delivered.
-People are telling you that the project needs to be finished by a certain date, but when you, or your team try to get a definitive answer of what finished would mean, you don't get the answers you need.
+People are telling you that the project needs to be finished by a certain date.
+But when you, or your team try to get a definitive answer of what finished would mean, you don't get the answers you need.

 Even if you do know what should be delivered, you're certain that your team can't deliver it on time.